 10/11/16 Great conditions exist in the Big Hole in all sections of the river.
 It is cold in the

 uppermost parts but we are getting some great reports fo trout caught in the middle and lower

-and October caddis.
-There is some rain in the forecast but for now the stream levels are
+October caddis.
+There is some rain in the forecast but for now the stream levels are good,.

-a lot of rain inthe forecast it only averages about a 50% chance most days.
+of rain inthe forecast it only averages about a 50% chance most days.
 The levels could go up, so

 make sure yoou check it.
-There are some very large Blue-winged olive hatches
+There are some very large Blue-winged olive hatches taking place.

-be back down soon.
+back down soon.
 There is little to no rain in the forecast for the coming week.
 Blue-winged olives

 and midges are hatching good.
 Sculpin streamers are your best fly options at this time.
+Most of the

-are good but there is more rain or snow in the forecast the first of next week.
+good but there is more rain or snow in the forecast the first of next week.
 Blue-winged olives are

 hatching good.
 Cream midges are hatching.
-We still think the best big fish
+We still think the best big fish opportunity would come

-the river versus the lower sections.
+river versus the lower sections.
 The Big Hole valley can get very cold.
 The weather is turning

 colder and the lower sections are generally the best.
-There are some very good Blue-
+There are some very good Blue-winged

 11/24/16 The river is getting cold in the upper sections.
 We recommend fishing the middle and

 blood midges, are the main insects to imitate.
 There are a few Blue-winged olives hatching.
+The

 12/01/16 I wouldn't consider fishing the upper or middle sections of the river if I were you.
 The

 are hatching good.
 Winter stoneflies are starting to hatch.
 The sculpin streamers like the Brown

 12/08/16 This is a freestone river and that means the water temperature is going to always be